kimlanisa/ArrayVsArrayList/README.md

-Sure!
-Here's the English version of your `README.md`:

----

 # 📚 Array vs ArrayList in Java

 This project demonstrates the use and performance comparison between **Array** and **ArrayList** in Java.
 It includes basic operations such as traversal, search, insertion, deletion, and sorting.
 Additionally, it provides an analysis of execution time between the two data structures.